ELAINE STRITCH: SHOOT ME

 – – –

-Sad to say, the devine Ms. Stritch passed away only days after I wrote this review, and given her last unforgettable performance.
+Sad to say, the divine Ms. Stritch passed away only days after I wrote this review, and given her last unforgettable performance.
 I sure hope she’s getting that afterlife curtain call she so richly deserves!

 R.I.P.
 ELAINE STRITCH